saifakib/uthp-rentHouse-metn001/README.md

 ```bash
    npm install
 ```
-3.Create a .env file in the root directory using .env.example as a template.
+Create a .env file in the root directory using .env.example as a template.
 Configure necessary environment variables.
 **Run this application**
    ```bash
    npm start